rbe549/rbe549.github.io/project2bfall2023aerial.md

 <a name='prob'></a>
 ## 2. Problem Statement
 In this project, you will implement the navigation (planning and control) stack from Project 2a on a real quadrotor.
-The starter code and the map can be download from <a href="">here</a>.
+The starter code and the map can be download from <a href="https://github.com/pearwpi/rbe595_p2b">here</a>.
+The maps and start and goal locations are inside `TrainSetP2b.zip` file.

 <a name='environment'></a>
 ## 3. Environment